dtcenter/METplus/docs/Users_Guide/overview.rst

 METplus Wrappers is an evolving application.
 New capabilities are planned in controlled, successive version releases that are synchronized with MET releases.
-Bug fixes and user-identified problems will be addressed as they are found and posted to the known issues section of the
+Software bugs and user-identified problems will be documented using GitHub issues and fixed either in the next bugfix or official release.
-`METplus Wrappers Users web page <https://dtcenter.org/community-code/model-evaluation-tools-met>`_.
 Future METplus Wrappers development plans are based on several contributing factors, including the needs of both the operational and research community.
 Issues that are in the development queue detailed in the "Issues" section of the GitHub repository.
-Please create a post in the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_ with any questions.
+Please create a post in the
+`METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_ with any questions.